apex/up/docs/07-guides.md

 $ up team login --email tobi@apex.sh --team apex
 ```

-## Development to Production Workflow
+## Development to production workflow

 This section guides you through taking a small application from development, to production, complete with purchasing and mapping a custom domain.